Deceased persons: conditions for informal payment procedures

 - the recovery of excessive tax credits under Section 252 ICTA 1988.

-Where a trust is created under the terms of the deceased’s will or the rules of intestacy, responsibility for dealing with the administration period liability should be passed to the relevant HMRC Trusts & Estates Office (TSEM1420).
+Where a trust is created under the terms of the deceased’s will or the rules of intestacy, responsibility for dealing with the administration period liability should be passed to HMRC Administration of Estates Cardiff (TSEM1421).

-Provided that the conditions referred to above are met, personal representatives may make an informal payment of the total liability for the whole period of administering the deceased’s estate to the relevant HMRC Trusts & Estates Office.
+Provided that the conditions referred to above are met, the personal representatives may make an informal payment of the total liability for the whole period of administering the deceased’s estate.

 SA return issued

-Informal payments may not be accepted where a Self Assessment return has been issued to the personal representatives.
-In such circumstances, the personal representatives are under an obligation to complete and send back the return.
-But if it is necessary to issue a Self Assessment return this should usually only be issued by an HMRC Trusts & Estates Office (subject to the conditions in TSEM7406).
+Informal payments may not be accepted where a Trust and Estate Self Assessment tax return has been issued to the personal representatives.
+In such circumstances, the personal representatives are under an obligation to complete and send back the tax return.
+But if it is necessary to issue a Trust and Estate Self Assessment tax return this should usually only be issued by HMRC Adnibistration of Estates Cardiff (subject to the conditions in TSEM7406).